hyperledger/identus-mediator/Mediator-Error_Handling.md

 In the Atala PRISM Mediator, when an issue arises, we undertake the following steps:
 * Log the error.
-* Dispatch a problem report as outlined in the aforementioned table.
+* Dispatch a problem report as outlined in the table above.
 * Record the problem report and error information in the database.
-Every one of these steps should be traceable back to the initial call via a XRequestID, and by the MsgID (which is the SHA-251 hash of the encrypted message).
+Every one of these steps should be traceable back to the initial call via an `XRequestID`, and by the MsgID (the SHA-251 hash of the encrypted message).
 This procedure will enhance Level 3 support and debugging capabilities.
 (For [ATL-4147](https://input-output.atlassian.net/browse/ATL-4147))

 [TODO optional] Would be nice to propose a list/table of new tokens to the protocol specs: